DemoZyy/DemoProject01/java/DATASYNC.md

 SyncedObject occupants = home.child("occupants");
 ```

-### Value getters.
+### Value getters
-If value doesn't exist or cannot be casted to getter's type, null will be returned.
+If value doesn't exist or cannot be cast to getter's type, null will be returned.

 #### getString()
 ```java